Ellen & Tony

 Of course the diagnosis was a shock but we were encouraged by the fact that the tumour, at the head of the pancreas had been picked up on a routine scan for bowel cancer.
 He has these every two years as both his father and brother had been sufferers of bowel cancer.
 This meant that the condition was operable.

-We were referred from the hospital in Swindon to the specialist hospital in Oxford.
+We were referred from our local hospital to the specialist hospital nearby.
 The surgeon there booked him in for surgery on 17th October and removed half of the pancreas and the spleen.
 He was in hospital for a week and went to stay with his brother (who is in remission from bowel cancer).
 Having someone around who has been there and done it was a godsend, and he was able to help me encourage Tony who did become quite negative and depressed for a week or so.

 The chemo mop up started on 31st December 2013 and Tony was quite upset and nervous on the day.
 The staff at the hospital were wonderful and he soon got used to it.
 He was told that he needed to have 6 months of chemo, with 3 weeks on and then a week off.
 The chemo treatment is also part of trial and he is taking tablets for the weeks he is on chemo.
 He can now be seen encouraging new patients on their first visit.